issalig/misc/cpcz80adventures.md

 In the CPC 464 it is possible to have up to seven background ROMs and 16 in the CPC 6128 that will have reference numbers in the range 0 to 251.
 ROM numbers must be consecutive from 0 or 1 upwards.
 In the case that reference 0 is used, the on.board ROM will be available at the first reference number not used by external ROMs.
 A foreground program may use up to **four** ROMs.

-A given ROM will take addresses C000 to FFFF and maybe up to 16K.
-The first four bytes will be the following:
-- ROM type: 0 for foreground, 1 for background, 2 for extension (onboard ROM is type &80)
-- ROM Mark number
-- ROM Version number
-- ROM Modification level

-Then there will be a jumplock (sequence of JP instructions) beginning with the entry to the initialisation routine and then jumps that match the external command words.
-The last byte of these words will have the bit 7 set to 1 (value+&80).

-- Address of command name table (2bytes)
-- Jumpblock entry 0
-- Jumpblock entry 1
-- ...
-- Name of command for entry 0
-- Name of command for entry 1
-- ...
-- 0 to specify end of name table

 Let's see how would it be the code